Early Diagnosis Advisory Group Project Grants

 Applications are accepted from UK-based researchers in universities, medical schools, hospitals, research institutions, as well as advocacy organisations, where there are appropriate academic links.
 Collaborations, including international ones, are encouraged.

-EDAG provides project grants to support short term (18 months max) policy-relevant research that significantly add to the evidence base and have potential to impact earlier cancer diagnosis.
-We welcome proposals that use innovative, multidisciplinary and rapid approaches using pre-existing data sources (where necessary).
+EDAG provides project grants to support short term policy-relevant research that will significantly add to the evidence base and have potential to impact earlier cancer diagnosis.
+We welcome proposals that:

 How to apply to this scheme

 If you would like to submit an application to this call, please contact email@example.com for an expression of interest form.
 Only expressions of interest submitted in the EDAG form will be considered.

 If your expression of interest form (3 pages max) is accepted by the committee after the triage process, you will then be instructed to open an application on our online grants management system eGMS.

 Before submitting a full application, please read the EDAG application guidelines.

 15th April – 8am